Optimising athlete performance

 We have significant expertise in understanding the factors that influence human performance in sport and exercise, alongside the methods for enhancing athletic performance across the ability range.

-Our specialists in sports science, textiles and computer science also aim to optimise the performance of the athlete through the study of human comfort and acclimatisation, clothing-wearer interaction, and the design of innovative technical apparel, footwear and equipment.
+Specialists in sports science, textiles and computer science also aim to optimise the performance of the athlete through the study of human comfort and acclimatisation, clothing-wearer interaction, and the design of innovative technical apparel, footwear and equipment.

 Blood flow restricted exercise in trained athletes